blueprinted-io/documentation/learningops.md

 ## Final Word

 LearningOps isn’t a new platform or framework.
-It’s a shift toward systems that actually work — modular, testable, maintainable, designed for change.
+It’s a shift toward systems that actually work; modular, testable, maintainable, designed for change.

 Software stopped being a one-time build.
 It became something teams evolve, observe, and own.

 Learning can be the same.

-If you’ve been stuck launching content that disappears, guessing what worked, or trying to improve things with no real feedback — you’re not the problem.
+If you’ve been stuck launching content that disappears, guessing what worked, or trying to improve things with no real feedback?
+You’re not the problem.
 The system is.

 The good news?
 That system can change.